prestonharberts/fedora-40-configuration/docs/settings.md

     - Move window one monitor to the right: `Alt-Super-L`
     - Move window one monitor up: `Alt-Super-K`
     - Settings: `Super-O`
-    - Move to workspace on the left: `Super-;`
+    - Switch to workspace on the left: `Super-;`
-    - Move to workspace on the right: `Super-'`
+    - Switch to workspace on the right: `Super-'`
     - Move window one workspace to the left: `Super-[`
     - Move window one workspace to the right: `Super-/`
-    - Toggle fullscreen mode: `Super-F
+    - Toggle fullscreen mode: `Super-F`
     - Toggle window on all workspaces or one: `Super+X`
     - View split on left: Disabled
     - View split on right: Disabled
     - Toggle maximization state: Disabled
     - Resize window: Disabled
     - Launch help browser: Disabled
-    - Open the app menu: Disabled
+    - Activate the window menu: Disabled
     - Switch windows directly: Disabled
     - Switch windows of an app directly: Disabled
+    - Switch system controls directly: Disabled
     - Move window: Disabled
     - Turn zoom on or off: Disabled
     - Zoom in: Disabled